Online

 Carpenter: ANZSCO 331212

-A carpenter is a building expert who installs and repairs things out of wood.
-Carpenters have extensive training in their trade and a thorough understanding of the concepts and methods of woodworking.
+A carpenter (ANZSCO 331212) is a building expert who installs and repairs things out of wood.
+They have extensive training in their trade and a thorough understanding of the concepts and methods of woodworking.
 They are skilled at shaping and joining wood components using various tools and technology, taking precise measurements, and understanding designs.
 They can choose the best materials for every project because of their understanding of the various types of wood and their characteristics.
-Carpenters work with wood, wood substitutes, and other materials to build, assemble, and repair buildings and other structures.

 Carpenter works with wood, wood substitutes, and other materials to build, assemble, and repair buildings and other structures.
+A wood trades specialist is a very vital element in the construction sector because he/she provides strength in structure and quality workmanship.

 Their job involves: